Future Skills Commission for Prisons

 What we were looking for

-The Commission is interested in ideas that focus on skills that get people into a job which are:
+The Commission sought ideas that focus on skills that get people into a job which are:

 - Innovative: support the development of innovation, which can be stifled by the nature of how some contracts are awarded